The Fire Mountain Staff

 In her spare time, Erica enjoying horseback riding, hiking, camping, and skiing.
 She tries her best to take advantage of the wonderful Colorado scenery!

-Justin Sanderson, Therapist
+Justin Sanderson LPC, Therapist

 Justin, a native Texan, completed his undergraduate studies at the University of Missouri earning Bachelor of Arts degrees in Psychology and English.
 He continued his education receiving his Master of Arts in Counseling at Webster University, in St. Louis.
 During his time in St. Louis, he acquired experience working in different areas such as suicide hotline, domestic abuse counseling, children’s bereavement and private practice.